How is property divided in divorce?

 How LawConnect can help

-Property division can feel overwhelming, especially when you're uncertain about your entitlements or how to value and distribute complex assets.
+Property division can feel overwhelming for people who are uncertain about their entitlements or how complex assets may be valued and distributed.
 LawConnect provides personalised legal information through our AI legal assistant to help you understand the general principles and the range of options that may be available in your situation.

 Our AI can help you explore questions about asset division, how different types of assets are treated, and what steps might come next.
 However, only a licensed family lawyer can provide legal advice tailored to your specific circumstances, assets, and relationship.